 32 Johnston Street, Collingwood

 Generations of Melbourne diners have spent a night at Jim’s Greek Tavern—it’s like a rite of passage we all must go through.
 But once you’ve been, you’ll understand why.
-Jim’s is one of the most authentic Greek taverns in Melbourne, known for their traditional service with no menu, no prices, and generous serves.
+Jim’s is one of the most authentic Greek restaurants in Melbourne.
 It’s bustling, noisy and a bit confusing at times, but the food has kept people coming back for decades.
 Add it to your to-do list if you haven’t already made the trip.
-PS. it's BYO.

 Gracie Greco